-I’m often asked the world’s squarest question.
+That was the last time I asked the world’s squarest question.
+But it’s a question I’m still often asked.
 I’ve learned a few socially appropriate ways to answer, but I don’t find them inspiring.
-I would love to answer by telling of the accomplishments and activities I care about most.
+I would love to answer with the accomplishments and activities I care about most.
 But I’ve found that one is not supposed to identify himself as an interior decorator simply because he loves decorating his apartment.